-•NOTE: OEM rubber brake hoses generally cannot be adapted to Wilwood calipers.
-The caliper inlet fitting is a 1/8-27 NPT.
+•NOTE: The caliper in this brake kit utilizes a 1/8-27 NPT pipe thread inlet.
+OEM rubber brake hoses generally cannot be adapted to Wilwood calipers.
 The preferred method is to use steel adapter fittings at the caliper, either straight, 45 or 90 degree and enough steel braided line to allow for full suspension travel.
 Carefully route hoses to prevent contact with moving suspension, brake or wheel components.
 NOTE: Wilwood hose kits are designed for use in many different vehicle applications and it is the installer's responsibility to properly route and ensure adequate clearance and retention for brake hose components.
-Wilwood offers universal brake flex line hose kits, order P/N 220-7056 for the 14 inch length, P/N 220-7699 for the 16 inch length, or P/N 220-8307 for the 18 inch length.
+Wilwood offers universal brake flex line hose kits, domestic (3/8-24 IF) chassis fittings, order:

+P/N 220-7056 for the 14 inch length domestic, 3/8-24 IF

+P/N 220-7699 for the 16 inch length domestic, 3/8-24 IF

+P/N 220-8307 for the 18 inch length domestic, 3/8-24 IF

 Hose kits include hoses, fitting, etc., all in one package for this application.